REBATE PROCESS In SAP SD

 -Select the button “conditions” and maintain the condition record for the required rebate condition type.

-Note: If it is a customer rebate the condition record shall be maintained for payer.
+Note: If it is a customer rebate the condition record shall be maintained for the payer.

 -Select the record and go to “details” where we shall enter “material for settlement”.